Been married more than once? Welcome to the club.

 In my case, Sara and I have no commingled accounts.
 We have our own checking accounts, credit cards and savings accounts.
 Her car is in her name, mine is in my name.
 When she wants to buy something, she does, and I do likewise.

 As for bills, when it comes to the mortgage, as I explained earlier, I pay that, along with the car and home insurance, property taxes, water and electric.
 She pays for cable, our cellphones and food.
 When we go out or on vacation, sometimes she’ll pay, sometimes I will.
 Since I make more money, I tend to pick up more expenses.
-But since she makes good money and has good manners, she never hesitates to offer.
+But since she makes good money and is an awesome and generous person, she never hesitates to offer.

 This works for us, but may be completely wrong for you.
 If both your incomes are required to meet your monthly obligations, it would certainly make sense to have a common account to pay them, perhaps with contributions being made in relation to your incomes.
 If there’s only one income, both spouses need access to family funds.
 And no matter what, I believe both should have at least some of their own money to do with as they please.